 International students on the F-1 visa are limited to enrolling on only ONE (3 units) online course per semester.
-If you are enrolled in more than one online class this semester, please come see me at the ISS office this week so that we can review your immigration status.
+If you are enrolled in more than one online class, you must visit the ISS office to review your immigration status.

 Note: If you only have one class left to take to graduate, that class must be taken as an in-class, traditional course to be in compliance with legal guidelines governing your F-1 status.